Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Sign.md

 <Tabs>
   <TabItem value="draw" label="Draw" default>
     1. Upload PDF and navigate to the signing location
-    2. Click "Draw Signature" to open the signature pad
+    2. Select the "Draw" tab to open the signature canvas
     3. Draw using mouse or touchscreen
     4. Position and resize the signature on the page
     5. Apply and download